StatMixedML/XGBoostLSS/README.md

 We propose a new framework of XGBoost that predicts the entire conditional distribution of a univariate response variable.
 In particular, **XGBoostLSS** models all moments of a parametric distribution, i.e., mean, location, scale and shape (LSS), instead of the conditional mean only.
 Choosing from a wide range of continuous, discrete, and mixed discrete-continuous distribution, modelling and predicting the entire conditional distribution greatly enhances the flexibility of XGBoost, as it allows to create probabilistic forecasts from which prediction intervals and quantiles of interest can be derived.

 ## News
-:boom: [2021-12-04] XGBoostLSS now supports automatic derivation of Gradients and Hessians: given a probability density / probability mass function, XGBoostLSS calculates  Gradients and Hessians of all distributional parameters automatically.
+:boom: [2021-12-04] XGBoostLSS now supports automatic derivation of Gradients and Hessians: given a probability density / probability mass function, XGBoostLSS calculates  Gradients and Hessians of all distributional parameters automatically. <br/>
-:boom: [2021-12-02] XGBoostLSS now supports pruning during hyperparameter optimization, i.e., cutting of discouraging trials during optimization.
+:boom: [2021-12-02] XGBoostLSS now supports pruning during hyperparameter optimization, i.e., cutting of discouraging trials during optimization. <br/>
 :boom: [2021-11-14] XGBoostLSS v0.1.0 is released!

 ## Features
 :white_check_mark: XGBoostLSS supports simultaneous training and updating of all distributional parameters. <br/>
+:white_check_mark: XGBoostLSS supports automatic derivation of Gradients and Hessian of all distributional parameters. <br/>
 :white_check_mark: Automated hyper-parameter search is done via [Optuna](https://optuna.org/). <br/>
 :white_check_mark: The output of XGBoostLSS is explained using [SHapley Additive exPlanations](https://github.com/slundberg/shap). <br/>
 :white_check_mark: XGBoostLSS is available in Python. <br/>